 Just outside, in a village called Zbylitowska Góra, sits one of Poland’s largest mass graves.

 In the woods, where around 10,000 people are buried, Polish children and government officials congregate in their traditional uniforms, to commemorate the lives lost.
 This is an annual event.

 They share stories.
-One elderly man remembers his life in Tarnow as a child; a Nazi officer, ordered to round up the Jews for the ghettos one evening, stumbled upon his mother and himself in their bedroom.
-The Nazi officer put his finger to his lips, and closed the door.
+One elderly man remembers his life in Tarnow as a child; a Nazi officer, ordered to round up the Jews for the ghettos one evening, stumbled upon his mother and himself - a baby - in their bedroom.
+The officer put his finger to his lips, and closed the door.
 They survived.

 This is an ancient city.
 Life continues.
 People heal, and move on.
 Move across continents.
 Weeds grow, and crack through headstones in the abandoned Jewish cemetery.
 Buildings go up.
 Wealth is generated.
 Tourists pass through.